yelizondo/DiokolBaseGraphics/DiokolBaseGraphicsDocumentation.md

     - **pos:** Indicates position for the text.
 It's an integer.
 1 = BOTTOM, 2 = LEFT, 3 = TOP and  4 = RIGHT.
 The default value is 1.
     - **offset:** Indicates the offset of the label from the specified *pos* coordinate or it's default value.
 The default value is 1.
 ___

 ## Indentify function
-Reads the position of the graphics pointer when the mouse button is pressed.
+Reads the position of the graphic's pointer when the mouse button is pressed.
 ### Syntax
 ``` R
 indentify(x,y,{...})